This feature is in Public Preview.

 To set the schedule:

-click the Never link to open a picker with schedule intervals.
+Click the link to the right of Refresh Schedule to open a picker with schedule intervals.

 Set the schedule.

 The picker scrolls and allows you to choose:

 An interval: 1-30 minutes, 1-12 hours, 1 or 30 days, 1 or 2 weeks

 A time.
 The time selector displays in the picker only when the interval is greater than 1 day and the day selection is greater than 1 week.
 When you schedule a specific time, Databricks SQL takes input in your computer’s timezone and converts it to UTC.
 If you want a query to run at a certain time in UTC, you must adjust the picker by your local offset.
 For example, if you want a query to execute at

 00:00UTC each day, but your current timezone is PDT (UTC-7), you should select

 If you experience a scheduled query not executing according to its schedule, you should manually trigger the query to make sure it doesn’t fail.
 However, you should be aware of the following:

 - If you schedule an interval—for example, “every 15 minutes”—the interval is calculated from the last successful execution.
 If you manually execute a query, the scheduled query will not be executed until the interval has passed.

 - If you schedule a time, Databricks SQL waits for the results to be “outdated”.
 For example, if you have a query set to refresh every Thursday and you manually execute it on Wednesday, by Thursday the results will still be considered “valid”, so the query wouldn’t be scheduled for a new execution.
 Thus, for example, when setting a weekly schedule, check the last query execution time and expect the scheduled query to be executed on the selected day after that execution is a week old.
 Make sure not to manually execute the query during this time.